 - Complex and lovely synth compositions inspired by Hindustani classical music and made for moments of self-actualization.

 - Modular synth artist Arushi Jain is a student of Hindustani classical music, a style native to Northern India, though her music occupies a space of its own.
-Formerly known as OSE, Jain crafts richly-hued ambient compositions that invoke devotion, longing, grandeur and grace.
+Born in India, Jain crafts richly-hued ambient compositions that invoke devotion, longing, grandeur and grace.
 These seismic emotions belie the simple arrangements of her tracks, which mostly consist of looping synths, expansive atmospherics, rumbling drone and her own dulcet vocals that often feel like her second instrument.

 While her music is far from Hindustani classical, the tradition deeply influences her creative process.
 The ancient art form uses melodic frameworks known as raags or ragas, a collection of notes, motifs and patterns that artists use to write music.
 A raag is associated with a certain mood and is meant to be played at a specific time of day.
 For instance, raag Bhairavi is a morning composition and feels peaceful while raag Bhimpalasi is meant for afternoons with its tender and romantic tone.
 These timely rituals, which define Jain's music, signify "when the environment around you is most in tune with your own sound and breath," the artist described in a press statement.
 Raags can support "you in realizing your vision of the moment," she added.